ongkyle/kynance/README.md

 [x] calculate the probability of profit
 [ ] dockerize
 [ ] automatically write to a journal
+    - [ ] how do i match opening a position with closing a position?
 [ ] figure out what to do about getting rate-limited by the rh api [ ] convert download_all.py into a cmd